Jitendra18sh/Currency-converter/README.md

 # Currency-converter
-This repository contains a simple Currency Converter application.
-It converts values between different currencies using real-time exchange rates.
-The application is built using Python and Flask, with a user-friendly web interface.
-To run the app, clone the repo, install the dependencies, and start the server.
+Currency Converter
+A simple currency converter built using HTML, CSS, and JavaScript.
+It converts currencies based on the latest exchange rates.
+The project features a user-friendly interface and real-time rate updates.

+Features
+Convert between multiple currencies
+Real-time exchange rates
+Easy-to-use interface
+Usage
+Clone the repository and open index.html in your browser.

+Contributing
-Feel free to modify or expand upon this template based on the specific details and requirements of your project!
+Feel free to fork and contribute!